raspberrypilearning/build-your-own-weather-station/en/step_8.md

 So by varying the values of R1 and R2, you can reduce the input voltage Vin down to the output voltage Vout.

--  Use this formula so create a new Python program called `voltage-divider.py` that contains a function *voltage_divider* that calculates Vout for a given set of R1,R2 and Vin.
+-  Use this formula to create a new Python program called `voltage-divider.py` that contains a function *voltage_divider* that calculates Vout for a given set of R1,R2 and Vin.

 ---hints---
 ---hint---